OliverKlukas/book_finder/README.md

 **WIP - do not publish before submission**

-Hi there!
+Hi there :wave:!
 This is my book finder implementation for the assessment challenge by Digital Product School.
+I chose a Flutter-based application with a Firebase backend with deployment to the Firebase cloud.
 Fully working prototypes including frontend & backend for Android, iOS and web as seen below.
 You may find the deployed web version at: TODO.
-Cheers!
+Enjoy :closed_book:!

-## Finished product at a glance
+## Full product at a glance
 | Android | iOS | Web app |
 | :---: | :---: | :---: |
 | TODO: gif | TODO: gif | TODO: gif, link to deployed URL |